YesWoolley/OnlineBookstore/01-BEFORE-YOU-GET-STARTED.md

 # Section 1: Before You Get Started

-Welcome to the Ebooks Platform Full-Stack Guide! 🚀
+Welcome to the Online Bookstore Full-Stack Guide! 🚀

 Before we dive into building our modern e-commerce application, let’s set the stage for what you’ll learn, what you’ll need, and what you can expect from this journey.